 Sure you could also use rotisserie chicken, or really whatever chicken leftover you have around.
-But to really make this chicken pesto pizza be as special as it is in my dreams, I need to make that grilled chicken tenderloin covered in the smoked paprika spice mix.
+But to really make this pizza be as special as it is in my dreams, I need to make that grilled chicken tenderloin covered in the smoked paprika spice mix.
 Holy grilled chicken, you’ll see what I’m talking about!

-Then I layered slices of my favorite organic pepper jack cheese, followed by the chicken and then a sprinkling of more grated pepper jack.
+Then I layered slices of my favorite organic pepper jack cheese, followed by the chicken and a sprinkling of more grated pepper jack.
 I want that cheese to just nicely hug the chicken from all sides like a cozy blanket.

 Don’t mean to sound like a broken record, but I sure do hope you grabbed a pizza stone from amazon already.
 You really need to have a hot pizza stone to cook a crispy pizza crust at home.
 Not only that, but make sure to preheat that pizza stone together with your oven as high as it is allowed for a good 45 minutes or more.
 Mine only goes up to 500°F but really perfect temperature for thin and crispy crust.